Anju-Maria-Raju/Loan-Defaulters-Logistic-Regression-Decision-Tree/README.md

 ## Methodology :
 The number of loan defaulters is lesser than the number of loanees with no loan default.Inorder to make the sample values proportionate undersampling was done.
-Commonly used classification models like Decision Tree and Logistic Regression was used.
+Commonly used classification models like Decision Tree and Logistic Regression were used.

 ## Result :
 Decision Tree Accuracy : 0.84